merrittz/xrayinspect/README.md

 A batch extractor of DICOM image data as well as a simple viewer.

 # Summary
 xrayinspect is intended to help automate measurements on large sets of DICOM images - particularly projection radiographs.
 It is written in Python as a command-line utility and measurements and image attributes are written to standard output with redirection to a *.csv file in mind.
 The intention is to be able to read entries in image metadata, simultaneously select a region of interest in each image to get signal and noise data, and then output these values together into one spreadsheet.
+For example,

+	xrayinspect -e PatientID ExposureIndex DeviationIndex -r --fixed-size *.dcm >> Relevant_Anatomy.csv

+steps over each DICOM file and appends PatientID, ExposureIndex, DeviationIndex, and Signal and Noise for each selected ROI to the file called Relevant_Anatomy.csv.

 It is also possible to generate histograms of a region of interest or simply view an image.
 A secondary purpose of xrayinspect is to be a simple DICOM image viewer, since I am not aware of a DICOM viewer for GNU/Linux.

 Lastly, xrayinspect was written to fit my research needs.
 Although it is a very general tool, it is not intended to be a solution for everyone.
 However, it is my hope that someone will find xrayinspect useful.